knupfer/type-of-html/Readme.md

 Data.ByteString.Builder.unpackCString# "<div><div></div></div>"#
 ```

-Note that optional ending tags were chopped off (tr, td).
-This sort of
+This sort of compiletime optimization isn't for free, it'll increase
-compiletime optimization isn't for free, it'll increase compilation times.
+compilation times.

 ## Comparision to lucid and blaze-html